Why do we need palm oil?

 Palm oil is a vegetable oil that is a staple foodstuff for billions of people around the world.
 The oil and its derivatives are key ingredients for thousands of consumer products.
 It is extracted from the fruit pulp of the oil palm, which is a high-yielding and very productive plant.

 We use palm oil in products such as our margarine, ice cream, soap and shampoo.
-We purchase 0.5 million tonnes of crude palm and palm kernel oil, and a further 1 million tonnes of derivatives and fractions annually.
-This is nearly 3% of global production.
+Unilever uses about 1 million tonnes of crude palm oil and its derivatives and about 0.5 million tonnes of crude palm kernel oil and its derivatives.
+Through this unique use pattern, we impact approximately 5 million tonnes or 8% of global palm oil production.

 The link between palm oil & deforestation